Career as a Victim Advocate

 Victim advocates may be employed by a number of different facilities, where they can be available to any and all victims in need of their services.
 They might work in police stations, legal offices, social service offices, and courts.
 Hospitals, shelters, and non-profit groups might also have victim advocates on staff as well.

-What Are the Necessary Education Requirements For a Victim Advocate Career?
+What Are the Education Requirements to Become a Victim Advocate?

 You can pursue a victim advocate career a few different ways.
 Some agencies and organizations might consider training the right people for the job, for instance, but this is usually rare.
 Most individuals interested in victim advocate careers will usually need to get a formal education.
 This usually involves earning at least an associate’s or a bachelor’s degree in social work, criminal justice, psychology, or victimology.
 Some victim advocates might also earn graduate degrees in these areas as well.